 Coming up next…with more detailed information on these and future events see our ‘Events Calendar’ page.
 Check back regularly or on our Facebook and Twitter pages to find out about new events, as they are added.

-Featuring our usual catch-up and feedback about climate & biological emergency related topics, our 2021 AGM and speakers (from 11.45am) on:
+Featured our usual catch-up and feedback about climate & biological emergency related topics, our 2021 AGM and a presentation:

 ‘The Great Big Green Week’ took place between 18th-26th September) – just before the major international climate summit COP 26 comes to Glasgow (1-12th November), ‘The Great Big Green Week’ was a perfect time to celebrate the difference we can make when we come together to win a greener, fairer future for our environment and people all around the world.
 Our week was part of a UK-wide week of action being organised by the Climate Coalition more information about them here: https://www.theclimatecoalition.org/ and featured tree care, preserving talk, transport session and a Give and Take Day.